ericzhou129/AnonyPrompt/README.md

 ## How to install this Chrome Extension
 Here's a step-by-step guide on how to add custom Chrome extensions to Chrome:

+0. Download the extension from GitHub as a Zip file

 1. Open Google Chrome: Launch the Google Chrome browser on your computer.

 2. Access the Extensions Menu: Click on the three vertical dots in the top-right corner of the Chrome window to open the menu.
 From the menu, click on "More tools" and then select "Extensions."